ronnin/gulp-sea/README.md

     if true, merge **spm.alias** from ./package.json into options.alias. default true.

++ pkgDevAliasEnabled

+    if true, merge **spm.devAlias** from ./package.json into options.alias. default false.

 + idleading

     used for id-non-specified module, generate id by idleading+file.relative(no file extname)